 Traditional computer programming involves setting down a list of tasks for the computer to execute in the given sequential order.
 Each instruction is executed in the order of appearance in the list.
 Often, the availability of data determines the order given to these instructions.
-For example, instruction 3 in Figure 3-1 requires data calculated in instruction 2.
-Therefore, instruction 2 must execute before instruction 3.
-Therefore, instruction 3 has a data dependency on instruction 2.
-Note that instruction 2 has a data dependency on instruction 4 does not require the result from any other instruction in the sequence, it has no data dependencies on instructions 1, 2, or 3.
-Therefore, instructions 3 and 4 are data independent.
-Because instruction 4 is data independent with all the other instructions, it does not matter when it executes.
+For example, instruction 3 in Figure 1-1 requires data calculated in instruction 2.
+Therefore, instruction 2 must execute before instruction 3 and it has a data dependency on instruction 2.
+Note that instruction 2 itself also has a data dependency on instruction 1.
+Because instruction 4 does not require a result from any other instruction in the sequence, it has no data dependencies on instructions 1, 2, or 3.
+Summarizing, instructions 2 and 3 are data dependent and must be executed in sequence; however, instruction 4 is data independent and it does not matter when it executes.

 - 1. Add A to B

 - 2. Add C to Sum of A and B

 - 3. Divide Sum of A, B, and C by 3

-- 4. Subtract A from C
+- 4. Subtract A from B

-Figure 3-1.
+Figure 1-1.
 A Sequence of Instructions